thephpleague/csv/docs/9.0/converter/index.md

 The package provides classes which convert any collection of CSV records into:

+- another collection encoded using the [CharsetConverter](/9.0/converter/charset/) class;
 - a `DOMDocument` object using the [XMLConverter](/9.0/converter/xml/) class;
 - a HTML table using the [HTMLConverter](/9.0/converter/html/) class;
 - a Json string using the [JsonConverter](/9.0/converter/json/) class;